 The Franklin County Agricultural Society runs the longest running county fair in the country and maintains the historic County Fairgrounds including the Roundhouse.
 There is also a very active 4-H club in the area.

-In 2012, FRCOG commissioned Franklin County Farmland and Foodshed Study from the Conway School of Landscape Design.
-Interesting finding was that we have enough land to feed ourselves, but that we cannot be the breadbasket for New York and New England, as we were in collonial times.
-For the full report click here.
+- FRCOG (Franklin County Council of Governments) commissioned Franklin County Farmland and Foodshed Study from the Conway School of Landscape Design in 2012.
+An interesting finding was that we have enough land to feed ourselves, but that we cannot be the breadbasket for New York and New England, as we were in collonial times.
+In 2015 they published the Franklin County Farm & Food System Project (Infrastructure, Access) final report.

 Community Involved in Sustaining Agriculture (CISA’s) local hero campaign is recognized nationally as a model.
 They also produce a Locally Grown Guide and searchable database on their web.
 There you will find lists of: